trustoverip/WP0010-toip-foundation-whitepaper/docs/organization/structure.md

 2. The​ **Governance Stack Working Group**​ will define the models, templates, guidelines, and recommended best practices for the ToIP Governance Stack.
-3. The **Utility Foundry Working Group**​ is a community of practice for governance authorities implementing ToIP Layer One public utilities—whether as LF projects or as external governance organizations in any jurisdiction.
+3. The **Utility Foundry Working Group**​ is a community of practice for governance authorities implementing ToIP Layer One public utilities — whether as LF projects or as external governance organizations in any jurisdiction.
 4. The **Ecosystem Foundry Working Group**​ is a community of practice for governance authorities seeking guidance and support in implementing ToIP